A Tutorial on Meta-Reinforcement Learning: Supervision

 Meta-RL via imitation is still relatively unexplored.
 This may be due to difficulty in learning the correct supervision for exploratory actions.
 Obtaining a meta-RL expert requires knowing how to optimally explore in a meta-RL problem, which is generally hard to compute \citep{zintgraf2020varibad}.
 Instead of obtaining such a general expert, these papers often make use of task-specific experts, which can be easily obtained by standard RL on each task.
 However, these task-specific experts can only provide supervision for the post-exploration behavior, e.g., for the actions taken by the final policy produced by the sequence of inner-loop adaptations in a MAML-style algorithm.
 In this case, credit assignment for the exploration policy may be neglected.
 Some papers use the same actions to provide supervision for both uninformed policies that must explore and informed policies that must exploit \citep{zhou2020watch,prat2021peril}; however, in most environments actions are generally not the same for both exploration and exploitation.
-To get around this, the agent ca adaptively switch between optimizing the meta-RL objective end-to-end and cloning the informed multi-task expert into \citep{weihs2021bridging}.
-For bandits, using AggreVaTe \citep{ross2014reinforcement}, an extension of DAgger \citep{ross2011no}, in the outer-loop has been proposed \citep{sharaf2021meta}.
+To get around this, the agent can adaptively switch between optimizing the meta-RL objective end-to-end and cloning the informed multi-task expert into \citep{weihs2021bridging}.
 Additionally, it may be possible to use the multi-task policy to generate a reward encouraging similar state-action distributions between the multi-task policy and the meta-RL policy, particularly in maximum-entropy RL \citep{nguyen2022leveraging}.